NOTICE: WE ARE NOT ACCEPTING NEW STUDENTS AT THIS TIME

-Hello, and welcome to Safe Harbor.
-Safe Harbor is unique because of our program’s waterfront aspect; this is an important part of the regeneration of the individual boy.
+Hello, I am Robbie Smith, Co-Founder of Safe Harbor.
+Safe Harbor is unique because of its waterfront aspect; this is an important part of the regeneration of the individual boy.
 In 1982, when Doug and I took in our first boys for a short stay, we had no idea that this would become our life’s work.
 But what we were doing with the boys was working.
 God seemed to have a plan, so we decided to commit ourselves to the boys for one year.

 In 1984, when we officially incorporated Safe Harbor, we had also committed our own financial resources to support the program.
 We trusted God that even after our own resources were gone, he would help provide the funding if He wanted us to continue.
 Because we felt that the government was not and never would be very good at raising children, we decided to accept NO government funding.
 God has been faithful.
 Through the time, talent, and treasure of countless individuals, organizations, and businesses, He has blessed Safe Harbor and all of the boys and families we have served.

 Sailing and boating, and going to sea are often romanticized (and it can be romantic), but it also requires knowledge, respect, self-reliance, and perseverance.
 Knowledge of the ocean and river and the boat and its equipment.
 Respect for the elements and your equipment, its strengths and limitations.
 Self-reliance because out there, no government agency, parent or friend is available to bail you out of problems, think for you, or rescue you from the decisions you make.
 Finally, perseverance is because if you quit or give up, you die, and there isn’t someone else to do it for you.